Choosing Covariate Balancing Methods for Causal Inference: Practical Insights from a Simulation Study: Declaration

 \section{Declaration}

-\textbf{Competing interests}\\ The authors declare that they have no competing interests.\\ \textbf{Funding}\\ Etienne Peyrot ackowledge support by Université Paris Cité.
-Francois Petit acknowledge support by the French Agence Nationale de la Recherche through the project reference ANR-22-CPJ1-0047-01.
-Raphaël Porcher acknowledge support by the French Agence Nationale de la Recherche as part of the “Investissements d’avenir” program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).
-This work was partially funded by the Agence Nationale de la Recherche, under grant agreement no. ANR-18-CE36-0010-01.
+\paragraph{Availability of data and materials.} R code for data generation and analysis for the current study are available in this article GitHub repository \citep{benchmark_repo}.
+Docker used to run the simulation available for download at \hyperlink{https://cloud.sylabs.io/library/ep123456/collection/v6}{https://cloud.sylabs.io/library/ep123456/collection/v6}.\\ The \textsc{PROBITsim} dataset \cite{Goetghebeur2020} analysed during the current study are available in the GitHub repository \hyperlink{https://github.com/IngWae/Formulating-causal-questions}{https://github.com/IngWae/Formulating-causal-questions}. \paragraph{Competing interests.} The authors declare that they have no competing interests. \paragraph{Funding.} Etienne Peyrot acknowledges support from the Université Paris Cité.
+Francois Petit acknowledges support from the French Agence Nationale de la Recherche through the project reference ANR-22-CPJ1-0047-01.
+Rapha\"el Porcher acknowledges support from the French Agence Nationale de la Recherche as part of the “Investissements d’avenir” program, reference ANR-23-IACL-0008 (PR[AI]RIE-PSAI IA cluster).
+This work was partially funded by the Agence Nationale de la Recherche, under grant agreement no. ANR-18-CE36-0010-01. \paragraph{Authors' contributions.} All authors were involved in the study concept and design, the analysis and interpretation of the data and, the drafting of the manuscript.
+EP did the code implementation, the figures and the tables. \paragraph{Acknowledgements.} Numerical computations were partly performed on the S-CAPAD/DANTE platform, IPGP, France.